 - Hide field validation labels

-Probably the most useful option in 'Settings' is the option to decide where the user will be re-directed on from submission.
-Contour provides a lot of customisation options after you have configured your form, how you want the next step is to display it on a page.
+Probably the most useful option in 'Settings' is the option to decide where the user will be redirected on from submission.
+Contour provides a lot of customization options after you have configured your form, how you want the next step is to display it on a page.

 Displaying a form on a page